Bespohk/watson-http/docs/usage.rst

 .. tip::
     You can access many things from the Request, and most work similar to a regular ``dict``.
 These include: headers, server, cookies, get, post, files, url and sessions.

-Earlier, we created a request with the `create_request_from_environ` method.
+Earlier, we created a request with the `Request.from_environ` method.
 By default, all requests will be created with the `watson.http.sessions.File` backend for managing sessions.
-This however can be changed to a different backend by adding the `session_class` argument to the `create_request_from_environ` call. `session_class` must inherit from `watson.http.sessions.abc.StorageMixin`.
+This however can be changed to a different backend by adding the `session_class` argument to the `from_environ` call. `session_class` must inherit from `watson.http.sessions.abc.StorageMixin`.
 If the class requires any additional configuration (the `http.sessions.file.Storage` class allows you to set the directory sessions are stored in), then you can also pass a dict of options via `session_options`.

 .. code-block:: python

     from watson.http import messages

     def application(environ, start_response):
-        request = messages.create_request_from_environ(environ, session_class=YOUR_SESSION_CLASS, session_options={})
+        request = messages.Request.from_environ(environ, session_class=YOUR_SESSION_CLASS, session_options={})

 Creating a Response
 -------------------